bonjourannie/JavaScript-and-Rails-Exercise-Routine-Project/DOC.md

-static create(attributes) - submit API call, use response to create a new Routine instance, add it to Routine.all and return a promise for the instance. save() - adds an routine instance to Routine.all and returns it getRoutineDetails() - returns promise for routine and exercise details (with API call if needed) exercises() - returns array of Exercise instances related to this albroutineum (from Exercise.all) renderCard() - returns string of html for rendering a single routine (grid view) Exercise static findOrCreateBy(attributes) - returns an existing exercise instance (matched by id) or creates a new one and returns it
+static create(attributes) - submit API call, use response to create a new Routine instance, add it to Routine.all and return a promise for the instance. save() - adds an routine instance to Routine.all and returns it getRoutineDetails() - returns promise for routine and exercise details (with API call if needed) exercises() - returns array of Exercise instances related to this routine (from Exercise.all) renderCard() - returns string of html for rendering a single routine (grid view) Exercise static findOrCreateBy(attributes) - returns an existing exercise instance (matched by id) or creates a new one and returns it